JR3DFUL/HALBERD/README.md

 ## About

-This project exists to preserve Kirby 64 and create new content for it, in a way that lets the larger Kirby fanbase enjoy and create alongside.
+This project exists to preserve Kirby 64, in a way that lets the larger Kirby fanbase enjoy and create alongside.

 Claude (ew) was used as a tool to bring the project to where it is today,